DavidGir/CamelotAI/README.md

 ## Future Implementations

+✅ Implement version that takes all files.
+A viewing alternative needs to be established. ✅ (Featured in Latest Release)
 - Implement Unstructured with LangChain-js as the new ingester.
 It can ingest up to 26 different types of files.
 (Currently in the works!! 🙇)
-- Implement version that takes all files without a pdf viewer.
-A viewing alternative needs to be established.
 - Implement own uploader solution.
 - Implement mobile design.
 - Perhaps local implementation with OLLAMA.